 Griffith Park is full of lots of gems that families love including Travel Town – a place to see historic trains and ride a mini track train.
 Spend a day at the Los Angeles Zoo and enjoy interacting with the animals.
 Enjoy a picnic under the trees, or catch a concert at the Greek Theatre.
 It could take days to enjoy all that Griffith Park has to offer.

 Explore our Guide to Griffith Park with Kids.

 Lots of options abound in Los Angeles for family-friendly accommodations.
-See who made Trekaroo’s list in our post dedicated to our picks for top kid-friendly hotels in Los Angeles.
+See which spots made Trekaroo’s list in our article dedicated to our picks for top kid-friendly hotels in Los Angeles.

 The beach-side town of Santa Monica appeals to kids and parents alike with it’s sandy shore and carnival rides on the pier.
 Interact with wildlife at the aquarium under the Santa Monica Pier or enjoy shopping at the boutiques and candy stores of 3rd Street Promenade.
 Relax on a blanket at Palisades Park, watch the sun dip into the Pacific Ocean, and enjoy the perfect SoCal evening.

 Find out more fun things to do with kids in Santa Monica.

 Spend a day plumbing the treasure of the ocean at the Aquarium of the Pacific.
 Get out on the ocean with Harbor Breeze Cruises for a whale watching trip.
 Tour the historic ocean liner, the Queen Mary, and discover her haunted past.